top of page

 No spam.
 Unsubscribe anytime.

-Every Saturday, I send The Academic Leader's Playbook to 1,100+ campus leaders to help them lead people, fix broken systems, and stay human.
+Every Saturday, I send The Academic Leader's Playbook to campus leaders in over 30 countries to help them lead people, fix broken systems, and stay human.